ixiaopan/blog/content/post/descriptive-statistics.md

-But to what extent is the value of $r$ is large means a strong relationship?
-Below are some values that could give you a insight into how strong your correlation $r$ is.
+But to what extent is the value of $r$ large means a strong relationship?
+Below are some values that could give you an insight into how strong your correlation $r$ is.

 - 0 - 0.3: weak relationship
 - 0.3 - 0.6: moderate relationship